100% Certified Authentic

 Best Racing Watches Vintage Rolex Daytona 6263

 Harking back to as early as the 1930’s, Rolex has been linked with the racing car industry, sharing a passion for the racetrack as well as a commitment to precision.
 Although racing drivers may no longer rely on a watch to keep track of their own lap time, Rolex racing watches have played an integral part in assisting the racing driver in the past.
 Facilitating easy recording of lap times and other measurements through their refined chronographs, Rolex racing watches have helped shape the history of the car racing industry and of course, Swiss timekeeping.
 It was not until the mid-1930’s that racing watches became so widely used.
 In 1935, Rolex and the King Of Speed, Sir Malcolm Campbell, were united in their passion for precision and their quest for speed when a world record was broken behind the wheel of the Bluebird at Bonneville Salts Flats in Utah.
-Campbell reached a record-breaking speed of 300mph with the Rolex Oyster watch strapped securely to the wrist to which he described the watch has having been worn under “… somewhat strenuous conditions.”
+Campbell reached a record-breaking speed of 300mph with the Rolex Oyster watch strapped securely to the wrist to which he described the watch as having been worn under “… somewhat strenuous conditions.”

-When the 1894 “Competition for Horseless Carriages” took place from Paris to Rouen, it was plagued with mis-timing issues, resulting in a number of different finishing times through lack of any reliable equipment to assist with accurate recordings.
-But 1902 the first of the Daytona races occurred – an event that would later see Sir Malcolm Campbell break the land speed a total of four times whilst wearing the iconic Rolex Oyster.
+When the 1894 “Competition for Horseless Carriages” took place from Paris to Rouen, it was plagued with mis-timing issues, resulting in a number of different finishing times due to the lack of any reliable equipment to assist with accurate recordings.
+But in 1902 the first of the Daytona races occurred – an event that would later see Sir Malcolm Campbell break the land speed a total of four times whilst wearing the iconic Rolex Oyster.
 It changed the racing industry forever.
 Rolex would also honor their connections to this prestigious event, by eventually creating a chronograph watch named after the races called the Rolex Cosmograph Daytona.

 In early 2013, Rolex became a Global Partner and Official Timepiece of Formula 1, welcoming a number of champions into their family along the way.
-Nico Roseberg, 23 Grands Prix™ winner (and son of 1982 Formula One World Champion™ Keke Rosberg), along with Australian racing driver Mark Webber – winner of FIA World Endurance Championship and runner up of the Le Mans race in 2015, are just two examples of those who wear a Rolex racing watch.
+Nico Roseberg, 23 Grands Prix™ winner (and son of 1982 Formula One World Champion™ Keke Rosberg), along with Australian racing driver Mark Webber – winner of FIA World Endurance Championship and runner-up of the Le Mans race in 2015, are just two examples of those who wear a Rolex racing watch.

 Best Racing Watches from Top Watch Brands